Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 Retaining and supporting the next generation of physicians

-In this session, speakers will explore the evolving landscape of postgraduate medical training, the key to non-technical skills (NTS) success, the future of rotational training, and the ongoing postgraduate medical training review.
+In this session, speakers will explore the evolving landscape of postgraduate medical training, the key to GMC national training survey (NTS) success, the future of rotational training, and the ongoing postgraduate medical training review.

 Speaker Dr Waqas Akhtar